Merrik115/CSE-212-Final-Tutorial/1-stacks.md

 ```

 The second printed value would be 1 as there would only be one item in the stack, `value`.

+## Why use a Stack?

+Stack data structures are most useful when the order is important.
+For example, a stack can be used to see if all the parentheses in a math problem are closed.
+A stack can also be used when you want a given sequence to return in reverse order.

+A Benefit to using a stack is that all of the standard stack operations run at O(1).

 ## Example problem solved with a Stack